Paul-Analyst/Paul-Analyst/profile-README.md

 - LinkedIn: [linkedin.com/in/paul-wale-oluniyi](https://linkedin.com/in/paul-wale-oluniyi)
 - Email: oluniyipaul001@gmail.com

-💡 *"Data doesn’t just tell a story — it drives the next chapter."*
+💡 *"Data doesn’t just tell a story — it drives the next chapter-Decisons."*

 ---